Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - Easy to reach by car

-- Ideal for customized excursions
+- Ideal for personalised excursions

 TDS Rent offers: